-Threshold models emerge in various settings such as brain modeling, diffusion of innovation, ideas, and trends in social networks as well as resilience to cascading failures in financial networks, power grids and communication networks [17, 34, 29, 39, 43].
-Within computer science, the rising popularity of social media has resulted in much interest in various optimization problems related to cascading behavior in networks [25, 34, 38].
+Threshold models emerge in various settings such as brain modeling, diffusion of innovation, ideas, and trends in social networks as well as resilience to cascading failures in financial networks, power grids and communication networks [16, 34, 29, 39, 43].
+Within computer science, the rising popularity of social media has resulted in much interest in various optimization problems related to cascading behavior in networks [24, 34, 38].

 We shall focus on threshold models where every vertex has the same threshold r.
-Such activation rules, which are often referred to as bootstrap percolation, have been introduced in statistical physics settings [21] (a note regarding terminology.
+Such activation rules, which are often referred to as bootstrap percolation, have been introduced in statistical physics settings [20].
 The term bootstrap percolation is sometimes used with the implicit assumption that the set of seeds is random.
-In this paper we use this term also when the set of seeds is selected deterministically rather than at random).
+In this paper we use this term also when the set of seeds is selected deterministically rather than at random.
 Formally, in r-neighbor bootstrap percolation we are given an undirected graph G = (V, E) and an integer r > 1.
 Every vertex is either active or inactive.
 A set of vertices composed entirely of active vertices is called active.
-Initially, a set of vertices is discrete steps where for i > 0, where N(v) is the set of neighbors of v.
-In words, a vertex becomes active in a given step if it has at least r active neighbors.
+Initially, a set of vertices A_0 is activated.
+These vertices are called seeds.
+A contagious process evolves in discrete steps where for i > 0, where N(v) is the set of neighbors of v.
+In words, a vertex activates in a given step if it has at least r active neighbors.
 We refer to r as the threshold.
 Set